chinmaymudholkar/chinmaymudholkar/README.md

 ### About This Repo

 This isn't just a collection of code snippets; it's my **personal knowledge base**.
-Think of it as a "distilled" version of my experiments, patterns, and best practices gathered over the years.
+Think of it as a "distilled" version of my experiments, and patterns I've worked on over the years.

 Feel free to poke around, borrow some patterns, or just enjoy the clean code!